 Yes, the bank had created a mobile app, but can we really call this a successful digital transformation?
 I doubt that.

-Banks have to face the harsh reality of the digital age: if they don't create a truly great customer experience, they will lose their clients to financial companies that have customer-centricity set as their TOP priority.
+Banks have to face the harsh reality of the digital age: if they don't focus on customers and their expectations, they will lose their clients to financial companies that have customer-centricity set as their TOP priority.

 There are many challenges that banks face when implementing digital transformation initiatives: